deborahchoo/GDN-NDT/README.md

 # modified GDN

-A modified version of GDN repo with Nonparametric dynamic error thresholding [(NDT)](https://github.com/khundman/telemanom)
+A modified version of GDN repo with Nonparametric dynamic error thresholding [(NDT)](https://github.com/khundman/telemanom) on MSL and SMD datasets

 # Installation